 - Your Google My Business post will expire after one week.
-For that reason, it is ideal that you should post once a week.
+Therefore, it is ideal that you post once a week.
 Posts older than one week are archived.
 Try to find ways to make that weekly post fun and inviting.
 Add a beautiful photo, catchy headline, and a call to action button.

 Can I Use Hashtags?

 - I would advise you against using hashtags in your GMB post.
-Most people only see 150 characters of your post.
-Therefore, it’s more important to put your effort into making those 150 characters the best you can.
+Most people only see 150 characters in your post.
+Therefore, it’s more important to make those 150 characters the best you can.
 Plus, hashtags will not help your post rank higher.

 What Should I Post?